 A former seat of the Saxon royal family, Dresdner Residenzschloss was built between the 12th-19th Centuries and exhibits a magnificent array of different architectural features from the Romantic, Renaissance, Baroque and neo-Renaissance eras.
 Heavily damaged during World War II, the palace was restored as a museum complex.
 Today, the castle houses five major museums; you will find ancient relics and a large collection of coins, drawings, photographs, paintings, prints, armour and more.

 Although slightly inconspicuous from the outside, the Gemäldegalerie Alte Meister in the Semper wing of the Zwinger contains one of the world's greatest collections of art.
 Covering three floors, the gallery contains a host of 14th-18th Century paintings by masters such as Canaletto, Rubens, Dürer, Holbein and Rembrandt.
 But the highlight is clearly Raphael's Sistine Madonna portraying Mother and Child among the clouds, reproductions of which hang in hundreds of thousands of living rooms throughout the world.

 Dresden's world-famous landmark and palace, Zwinger, was built between 1710-32 by architect Matthäus Daniel Pöppelmann and sculptor Balthasar Permoser.
-The imposing complex made up of a crown gate, long, winding galleries, a walled pavilion and carillon.
+The imposing complex is made up of a crown gate, long, winding galleries, a walled pavilion and carillon.
 The French and German pavilions were originally designed as a venue for court festivities.
 In 1855, a Neo-Renaissance structure designed by Gottfried Semper was built on the north-eastern side.
 Today, the Semper Building contains, among other things, the Gallery of the Old Masters, with works by Dürer, Titian, Rubens and one of the most famous paintings in the world, the Sistine Madonna by Raphael.
 The breathtaking ensemble is completed by several royal tombstones, a pond and an idyllic park.